 Cultural Innovations was appointed in 2013 to develop the vision, content and exhibition design for the world’s largest cultural project - the Sheikh Abdullah Al Salem Cultural Centre.

 Using our wealth of experience in museums, culture, science and attractions development, the Cultural Innovations team has curated a modern and immersive series of museums with enormous breadth, not constrained by existing collections, delivering content and experiences that are directly relevant to the people of Kuwait.
-Opening in 2018 on a 13-hectare site in the Al-Sha’ab district of Kuwait City, the cultural centre includes a:
+Opened in 2018 on a 13-hectare site in the Al-Sha’ab district of Kuwait City, the cultural centre includes a: